2006 Dawson College shooting: Shooting

 Shortly before 12:40 p.m.
-EDT, Gill parked his car on de Maisonneuve Boulevard about 100 metres from the college campus and was seen removing bags and a semi-automatic carbine from his trunk by bystanders.
+EDT, Gill parked his car on de Maisonneuve Boulevard about 100 metres from the college campus, and was seen removing bags and a semi-automatic carbine from his trunk by bystanders.
 One of the bystanders called 911 to report Gill.
-As Gill walked towards the college, he briefly took a passerby hostage and forced him to carry a bag containing the Norinco shotgun, four knives, a crowbar, and additional ammunition.
-As Gill and the hostage approached the college, both of them saw a police vehicle pulling over outside the college.
+As Gill walked towards the college, he briefly took a passerby hostage, forcing him to carry a bag containing the Norinco shotgun, four knives, a crowbar, and additional ammunition.
+As Gill and the hostage approached the college, they saw a police vehicle pull over outside the college.
 Two police officers were visiting the school at the time regarding an unrelated incident about a drug deal.

-Upon seeing the police car, Gill fired 10 rounds at students outside on the steps of Dawson College at its rear entrance with his carbine, emptying the gun.
-The hostage fled the melee, throwing Gill's bag away.
+Upon seeing the police car, Gill fired 10 shots from his carbine at students outside on the rear entrance steps, emptying the gun.
+The hostage fled the scene, throwing Gill's bag away.
 The first shots were fired at 12:42:01 p.m.
-Gill injured several students outside the college, before jumping over a small wall to enter the school.
-One of the police officers got out of his vehicle and began chasing Gill into the college while shouting at him to drop his weapon.
+Gill injured several students outside the college before jumping over a small wall to enter the school.
+One of the police officers got out of his vehicle and chased Gill into the college, shouting at him to drop his weapon.

-Gill then entered the school at 12:42:12 p.m. and made his way to the school cafeteria, almost directly ahead of the school entrance.
-At 12:42:24 p.m., Gill positioned himself in the corner of the building, near a vending machine, and set his bag and carbine on the floor.
-He loaded a Glock pistol and shot students who were standing in front of him, wounding several and also hitting Anastasia De Sousa.
+Gill entered the school at 12:42:12 p.m., making his way to the school cafeteria almost directly ahead of the school entrance.
+At 12:42:24 p.m., Gill positioned himself in the corner of the building, near a vending machine, setting his bag and carbine on the floor.
+He loaded a Glock pistol and shot students standing in front of him, wounding several including Anastasia De Sousa.
 The police officer who chased Gill tried to approach him and leaned against a wall in the cafeteria.
-However, Gill picked up and reloaded his carbine.
-He fired shots at the officer.
-The officer's partner arrived at the school to assist him.
-Both officers were told to fall back by a sergeant who had arrived after Gill continued firing several rounds at them for several minutes.
-During the time, Gill taunted the officers.
+Gill reloaded his carbine and fired at the officer.
+The officer's partner arrived to assist him.
+After Gill had fired at the officers for several minutes, taunting them, both officers were told by a sergeant to fall back.

-After the officers fell back, Gill began firing at the crawling students trying to escape the atrium.
-He shot more students and also wounded an employee of the college.
-After shooting the students, Gill decided to take a male student hostage.
-He forced the student to tell him the locations of officers.
-The student lied to Gill.
-Eventually, Gill asked the student if De Sousa was dead.
-The student told Gill that he didn't know but pleaded with him to let him take her outside while promising to come back.
-Gill asked another student if De Sousa was dead, but the student also told Gill that he didn't know.
-Gill used his carbine and fired several more shots into De Sousa.
-He yelled, "Now she's dead!"
+Gill then fired at students crawling to escape the atrium.
+After wounding students and an employee of the college, Gill took a male student hostage.
+The hostage lied to Gill about the locations of officers.
+Gill asked if De Sousa was dead.
+The hostage said that he didn't know but pleaded with Gill to be allowed to take her outside, promising to come back.
+Gill asked another student if De Sousa was dead, who also told Gill that he didn't know.
+Gill fired several more shots into De Sousa from his carbine, yelling, "Now she's dead!"